Advanced Threat Hunting and Detection Engineering in the Enterprise

 Does the course contain video content?

-No additional software and hardware is required.
-You will access the lab environment via a web browser.
-The lab environment is an Azure Data Explorer instance where you will analyze the logs of a simulated organization.
+You will access the lab environment through a web browser.
+The lab environment is an Azure Data Explorer instance where you will analyze logs from simulated enterprise attack scenarios.

 Can I get a certificate of completion?

-Yes, you will receive a certificate of completion.
+Yes.
+You will receive a certificate of completion after finishing the course.

 What is Lemon Squeezy?